hardyoyo/lando-seed-db-postgres/README.md

 directory of this project.

 Try some of these other commands:
-* `lando mysql` Run Arbritrary MySQL commands via the CLI for MySQL.
+* `lando psql` Run Arbritrary MySQL commands via the CLI for MySQL.
 * `lando db-import <file>`  Import a dump file into the database.
 * `lando` Show all availble Lando commands.

 ## What's Next?

 That's kinda up to you.
-But, here's a suggestion, if you're just in the mood to explore: try adding [PHPMyAdmin](https://docs.lando.dev/config/phpmyadmin.html#supported-versions) to this dev environment.

-Or, you know, if you have a MySQL client you like (I'm partial to [TablePlus](https://www.tableplus.io/download) myself), fire it up and point it at `localhost:3306`
+If you have an SQL client you like (I'm partial to [TablePlus](https://www.tableplus.io/download) myself), fire it up and point it at `localhost:5432`

 ## Contributing